 The Noumea Accord (1998) and consequent Organic Law (March 1999) provide the constitutional framework under which New Caledonia is governed.
 The Accord also defines New Caledonia's relations with France and sets out a timetable for New Caledonia to assume responsibility for most areas of government.

-The New Caledonian Congress was mandated to request up to three referenda on whether New Caledonia should assume the final sovereign powers (justice, public order, defence, monetary and foreign affairs) and become fully independent from France.
+The New Caledonian Congress was mandated to request up to three referendums on whether New Caledonia should assume the final sovereign powers (justice, public order, defence, monetary and foreign affairs) and become fully independent from France.
 After the two previous referendums produced results against independence, a third and final referendum was held on 12 December 2021 with the majority of votes cast on the day being in favour of remaining a part of France.
-On 13 December, New Caledonia entered an 18-month transitional period in which new arrangements with France are to be developed.
+On 13 December, New Caledonia entered a transitional period in which new arrangements with France are to be developed.

 Under the Noumea Accord, there are three provincial assemblies (elected under a proportional representation process for five year terms) — the Southern (40 members), Northern (22 members) and Islands provinces (14 members).
 The most recent provincial election was held in New Caledonia on 12 May 2019.
 Fifty-four (from these 76) members of the Provincial Assemblies then become the New Caledonian Congress which, in turn, elects a collegiate, cross-party executive Government of New Caledonia of between five and 11 members (which do not necessarily need to be assembly members themselves), and is accountable to the Congress.
 The members of the Government of New Caledonia appoint a President to lead the executive.
 The New Caledonia Congress also appoints a President of Congress (equivalent to a Speaker role).